SwifterTheDragon/SwifterTheDragon.VerboseSourceRevisionIdBuilder/docs/Configuration.md

 ---

-Copyright SwifterTheDragon, 2024-2025.
+Copyright SwifterTheDragon and the SwifterTheDragon.VerboseSourceRevisionIdBuilder contributors, 2024-2025.
 All Rights Reserved.

 SPDX-License-Identifier: MIT